marcelo-cm/marcelo/blogposts/leetcode-prep.md

 (**DESCRIBE**) Once you clearly understand the question, pause to outline your approach and explain it to the interviewer: _"My initial thought is to iterate through the string using a `Two Pointers` technique, where I would [insert algorithm logic here]."_ Next, sketch the algorithm in pseudocode—writing out the logic in comments can be helpful.
 Take additional time, if needed, to find the best solution.
 It's totally okay for your first instinct to be a brute force approach, but try to optimize so the interviewer can see your thought process — if you can't come up with anything, it's not the end of the world.

+This part is arguably the most important portion of your entire interview — the key question you want to demonstrate is: "Do I know how to problem solve, and make others understand my decisions?"

 (**IMPLEMENT**) When you have a clear plan, begin coding, narrating each step — talk though your thinking but don't talk just to talk.
 Be sure to think about potential edge cases.
 Be prepared to answer any questions the interviewer may have throughout the programming process.

 (**TEST & OPTIMIZE**) After coding, test your solution with a variety of cases, including edge and invalid cases.
 Walk through a very simply test case using comments to follow your logic — this shows the interviewer you actually understand your solution well, and may help you find bugs!
 You can debug using print statements if debuggers are not allowed.
 If you see optimizations that are possible, describe them to the interview; if you have enough time, then go for it!